weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

     **Inbound** connector, which is already selected by default.
 Therefore, simply select the **pencil (Edit)** icon.

-21. On the **Edit Connector** page that displays the name and description of the Inbound connector, select **Next**.
+21. On the **Edit Connector** window that appears, the name and description of the Inbound connector is displayed.
+Select **Next**.

-22. On the **Edit Connector** page that asks **How should Office 365 identify email from your email server**?, verify that the option is selected that
+22. On the **Edit Connector** page that asks **How should Office 365 identify email from your email server**?, verify the option is selected that
     asks: **By verifying that the subject name on the certificate that the sending server uses to authenticate with Office 365 matches this domain name (recommended).**